Ashish-simpleCoder/classic-react-hooks/apps/doc/getting-started/overview.md

 # Overview

-**_`classic-react-hooks`_** is a lightweight yet robust library of custom React hooks and components designed to simplify and streamline everyday development tasks.
+**_`classic-react-hooks`_** is a lightweight yet robust collection of custom React hooks and components designed to simplify common development tasks without sacrificing clarity or control.

-It promotes _`clean`_, _`declarative`_, _`modular`_, and _`predictable`_ code, making applications easier to maintain and scale as they grow.
+The library encourages _clean_, _declarative_, _modular_, and _predictable_ code, helping teams build applications that remain maintainable and scalable as complexity grows.

-Built with `TypeScript` and a strong emphasis on type safety, the library is _`minimal`_, _`tree-shakable`_, and optimized for modern React applications.
-All hooks are fully compatible with server-side rendering _`(SSR)`_, ensuring no hydration mismatches.
+Built entirely with **TypeScript**, **`classic-react-hooks`** prioritizes strong type safety while remaining _minimal_, _tree-shakable_, and optimized for modern React environments.
+All hooks are fully compatible with server-side rendering _(SSR)_, ensuring consistent behavior and preventing hydration mismatches.

-The library is thoroughly tested using _`Vitest`_ and _`React-Testing-Library`_, covering a wide range of use cases.
-Contributions of additional test cases are always welcome.
+The library is thoroughly tested using **Vitest** and **React Testing Library**, covering a broad range of real-world use cases.
+Contributions—especially additional test cases—are always welcome.

 ## Motivation

-**_`classic-react-hooks`_** is designed to provide a _`focused`_, _`predictable`_, and _`developer-friendly`_ set of React hooks that prioritize clarity, consistency, and long-term maintainability.
-The library emphasizes stable APIs, minimal abstractions, and practical flexibility, allowing developers to reason about behavior with confidence while building scalable applications.
+**_`classic-react-hooks`_** exists to provide a _focused_, _predictable_, and _developer-friendly_ set of React hooks that emphasize clarity, consistency, and long-term maintainability.

-In contrast, many existing hook libraries tend to focus on highly specialized use cases or offer broad collections of hooks that may not be universally applicable.
-Some primarily act as abstractions over smaller utility libraries, introducing additional layers of indirection without delivering proportional architectural value.
+Rather than offering a sprawling collection of narrowly scoped utilities, the library concentrates on stable, reusable primitives with minimal abstraction.
+APIs are designed to be easy to reason about, enabling developers to understand behavior intuitively and build scalable systems with confidence.

-These libraries often expose _`distinct APIs`_ for individual hooks, favoring _`syntactic brevity`_ over _`predictability`_ and _`consistency`_.
-While this can reduce boilerplate, it may also lead to APIs that are harder to internalize, less consistent in behavior, and more constrained in real-world usage.
+Many existing hook libraries prioritize syntactic brevity or highly specialized use cases.
+While this can reduce boilerplate, it often leads to fragmented APIs, inconsistent behavior, and abstractions that are difficult to internalize or adapt to real-world requirements.
+In some cases, these libraries merely wrap smaller utilities, adding layers of indirection without meaningful architectural benefit.

-Additionally, a common pattern among such libraries is a _`heavy reliance`_ on **useEffect**, **useCallback**, and **useMemo** for state tracking, function memoization, and lifecycle management.
-This frequently places the burden of dependency management and _`stale-closure`_ prevention on developers, potentially resulting in unnecessary _`re-renders`_, increased computational overhead, and more complex performance tuning.
+Another common pattern is a heavy reliance on **`useEffect`**, **`useCallback`**, and **`useMemo`** for state tracking and lifecycle control.
+This frequently shifts the burden of dependency management and stale-closure prevention onto developers, increasing cognitive load, introducing subtle bugs, and requiring unnecessary performance tuning.

-As a result, development effort often shifts away from building features toward managing library-specific APIs. **_`classic-react-hooks`_** aims to minimize this cognitive load, enabling developers to focus on delivering features rather than adapting to complex or inconsistent abstractions.
+**_`classic-react-hooks`_** aims to reverse this trend—reducing mental overhead and allowing developers to focus on building features instead of managing complex or inconsistent abstractions.

-## What `classic-react-hooks` offers
+## What `classic-react-hooks` Offers

--  A thoughtfully curated set of feature-rich hooks
+-  A carefully curated set of feature-rich, general-purpose hooks
 -  High performance with a minimal and lightweight footprint
--  Predictable and intuitive API behavior through natural usage
+-  Predictable, intuitive APIs designed for natural usage
--  Built with TypeScript, prioritizing strong type safety
+-  Strong TypeScript support with an emphasis on type safety
 -  Zero third-party dependencies
 -  Modular and declarative design principles
 -  Fully tree-shakable for optimal bundling
--  Comprehensive and well-structured documentation
+-  Comprehensive, well-structured documentation

 ## Installation